 “Not a soul,” Donnie said.
-“I swear an my grandpa’s grave.”
+“I swear on my grandpa’s grave.”

-“If I tell may lightening strike me dead,” Whipper said.
+“If I tell, may lightning strike me dead,” Whipper said.

 “This isn’t kids stuff you guys,” Gary said.
 “It’s serious and if someone should tell, it may mean another life.”